Frequently Asked Questions

 Do you entertain at parks or other venues besides houses?

 Yes!
 We have an event/party venue where we can host your party and take care of all the work!
-We can also travel to any type of venue your party is located.
+We can also travel to any type of venue your party is located at.
 Some venues have their own restrictions and guidelines, so please check if your venue allows outside entertainment before booking with us.

 What do you bring with you to the parties?